 - They emphasize skills and knowledge you might need at the next level.

 Overall, bridge programs are there to help you succeed.
 That’s a big part of why they might have those course requirements.
 Bridge programs often aim to strengthen or foster skills or knowledge students are likely to need in the future.
-That could be bringing students up to par with their mathematics, writing, or study skills.
+That could be targeted learning intended to bring students up to par with their mathematics, writing, or study skills.
 Or it could mean helping students gain the knowledge and experience they’ll need in a certain graduate program.
 Or even helping first-generation college students adapt to the personal responsibilities and self-discipline that being a college student entails.
 What does that mean for you?
 It means that you might find a bridge program that supports you in the ways that you need.

 Summer Bridge Programs

 Summer Bridge Programs are usually offered in conjunction with undergraduate programs.
 They usually take place over the summer preceding the student’s first year at that school through the beginning of the semester, in order to help students get ready for the upcoming year.
 These types of programs are often aimed at recent high school graduates and first-generation students.
 As such, they might have one of three major goals.

 - Helping students adapt to the college lifestyle.